liegaa/AuthenticationStrategies/README.md

 # AuthenticationStrategies
-Library with different authentication strategies made.
+Library with different authentication strategies made in a secure way.